Ancient grains have been a trending whole food staple promoted since the mid-90's.

 The seeds, often called groats, have a triangular shape and are high in mucilage, which becomes evident when soaked in water.
-The raw groats after cooked have a unique soft texture and unmistakable buckwheaty flavor.
+The raw groats after cooking have a unique soft texture and unmistakable buckwheaty flavor.

 Buckwheat is also shown in research to be a valuable source of rutin, a bioflavonoid with antioxidant properties.
-It is a good source protein, fiber, magnesium, manganese, phosphorus, iron, copper, zinc, and niacin. (*)
+It is a good source of protein, fiber, magnesium, manganese, phosphorus, iron, copper, zinc, and niacin. (*)

 Buckwheat flour is a very popular ingredient used to make buckwheat pancakes and soba noodles.
-Kasha or cooked toasted buckwheat is a traditional porridge-type food served in Eastern European and also used in numerous recipes.
+Kasha or cooked toasted buckwheat is a traditional porridge-type food served in Eastern Europe and also used in numerous recipes.

 A type of dehydrated buckwheat granola and pizza crusts are also popular in the U.S. using the soaked and sprouted raw grain.